ReactiveMatter/tunnelcms/readme.md

 ## Content

 Content can be written in Markdown.
-As Tunnel CMS is based on [Parsedown](https://parsedown.org/), formatting supperted by Parsedown can be used.
+As Tunnel CMS is based on [Parsedown](https://parsedown.org/), all formatting supported by Parsedown can be used.

-For making markdown links relative to the site directory, prepend `$` for the relative link.
+For using internal markdown links (relative to site directory), prepend `$` to the link.
 E.g. `[blog]($/blog)`.
 The site directory is automatically prepended before the link.

 ## 💾 Cache